-Brancott Estate named official wine sponsor for Emirates Team New Zealand
+Brancott Estate named official wine supplier for Emirates Team New Zealand

-Blenheim-based Brancott Estate has been named the official wine sponsor for Emirates Team New Zealand in the next America's Cup in 2021.
+Blenheim-based Brancott Estate has been named the official wine supplier for Emirates Team New Zealand in the next America's Cup in 2021.

 The partnership will mean Brancott Estate, owned by parent company Pernod Ricard, is the exclusive wine supplier of Team New Zealand with its wine on offer at all official America's Cup events.